 Full Parish Council and Committee meetings have an agenda and minutes which are available to view.

 View the online resource of documents setting out Bishop's Cleeve Parish Council financial information which are available to view and download

 The Parish Council operates on a Committee basis.
 Committees comprise up to nine elected members and have delegated authority to make decisions and spend an allocated budget in respect of specific areas of responsibility such as building and grounds; community; planning, highways and environment.

 The Parish Council Chairman presents an Annual Report in April each year.
 Reports are available to view online.

-See here for any current vacancies and tenders from the Parish Council
+See here for any current vacancies, notices and tenders from the Parish Council